 "A pro fit could mean a difference in back angle; how low you are relative to the bars.
 We are accepting that the pros can ride a lower back angle, it’s still generally in range, but the pros might just hover at the lower end of that range."

 That said, at the top level of the sport, the fit process becomes a little more artisan, as Williams went on to explain that there is a collective knowledge on what some of the pro ranges are, suggesting it’s not cooked into the software, rather it's a learning that comes with the experience of fitting such a large amount of pro riders.

 My Retül fit came at the end of a four-hour ride, during which I suffered my regularly recurring left knee pain.
-After 20 seconds sitting on my Specialized Tarmac connected to a smart trainer, Todd Carver suggested my saddle looked to be too high and too far back.
+After 20 seconds sitting on my Specialized Tarmac connected to a turbo trainer, Todd Carver suggested my saddle looked to be too high and too far back.
 Around 45 minutes and multiple measurements later, his eye proved to be correct.

 Professional riders are tested while fresh rather than fatigued.
 I asked the question as to whether different symptoms would be noticed if a second test was undertaken in a more fatigued state, but the Retül theory is that if a bike can be tailored to a rider's best-performing self, then that is the baseline on which to set the bike's fit, so as not to overcompensate at the detriment of the fresh rider's performance and comfort.

 I also asked if riders were tested at different gradients, to see if greater power could be achieved for GC riders while climbing, at the detriment of flat-level performance.
 This is yet to be tested, but realistic use-case would likely only exist in uphill time trials such as stage 20 of the 2020 Tour de France.